Working Through Psychoanalysis (15-17 April 2011)

 How can we understand and take stock of the legacy of psychoanalysis for culture at large?
 Since its inception in the late nineteenth century, psychoanalytic thought has come to exert a powerful influence over critical discourse in the humanities, becoming one of the key theoretical resources in the analysis of art, cinema, literature and popular culture.
 However, comparatively little sustained attention has been given to the ways in which the variety of cultural forms have themselves registered, reflected and refracted the impact of Freud's discovery, or have been fundamentally (re)shaped by it.

-This conference will bring together clinicians, creative practitioners, and scholars from a range of disciplines in order to explore Freud's cultural legacy: that is, a. the ways in which psychoanalysis has influenced, re-inflected or transformed certain modes of aesthetic practice and cultural production outside the clinic; and b. the transmission, development and interrogation of psychoanalysis within creative cultural forms which are not explicitly bounded by theoretical orthodoxies or therapeutic imperatives.
+This conference will bring together clinicians, creative practitioners, and scholars from a range of disciplines in order to explore Freud's cultural legacy: that is, a. the ways in which psychoanalysis has influenced, re-inflected or transformed certain modes of aesthetic practice and cultural production outside the clinic; and b. the transmission, development and interrogation of psychoanalysis within creative cultural forms, which are not explicitly bounded by theoretical orthodoxies or therapeutic imperatives.
 In short, "Working Through Psychoanalysis" seeks to examine the cultural life and afterlife one of the most far reaching and widely recognised developments in the history of medicine.
-Provisionally suspending the classical interpretative paradigm whereby psychoanalysis is positioned as a critical lens through which to read cultural phenomena, "Working Through Psychoanalysis" aims to explore the ways in which the psychoanalytic discovery has itself reconfigured the frame of cultural reference and creative possibility, and to examine the myriad interpretations, disseminations and (mis)representations of psychoanalysis attempted within the cultural sphere during the last hundred years or so – from major aesthetic movements to pop-cultural manifestations.
+Provisionally suspending the classical interpretative paradigm whereby psychoanalysis is positioned as a critical lens through which to read cultural phenomena, "Working Through Psychoanalysis" aims to explore the ways in which the psychoanalytic discovery has itself reconfigured the frame of cultural reference and creative possibility, and to examine the myriad interpretations, disseminations and (mis)representations of psychoanalysis attempted within the cultural sphere during the last hundred years or so – from major aesthetic movements to the cultural detritus of everyday life.

 • The impact of psychoanalysis on the development of particular forms of cultural production (cinema, literature, plastic arts…) and/or particular creative practitioners in the twentieth and twenty-first centuries.